Commuted Pension Guide: Maximize Your Retirement Benefits

 For private sector employees, if the lump-sum amount you receive exceeds the specified tax-free limit, the remaining portion is classified as taxable income.
 You must add this taxable portion to your gross total income for that financial year and pay tax according to your applicable slab rate.

-However, an important tax relief provision comes into play here: Section 89 of the Income Tax Act.
+However, an important tax relief provision comes into play here: Section 89 (Now known as Section 157 of the Income Tax Act, 2025) of the Income Tax Act.
 A large, one-time payment can unfairly push you into a higher tax bracket for that year, resulting in a higher tax outgo.
 Section 89 provides relief from this.
 To claim this benefit, it is mandatory to file Form 10E online before you file your ITR.
 This form helps recalculate your tax liability, ensuring you are not penalized for the one-time income spike.

 This differs significantly from an uncommuted, or monthly, pension.
 Your regular monthly pension is fully taxable under the head “Income from Salary” for all retirees and must be declared in your ITR every year.